Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 Banks in Cyprus That Offer Expat Mortgages

 These banks typically offer expat mortgages.
-Always confirm terms directly with each bank for the most up to date information.
+Always confirm terms directly with each bank for the most up-to-date information.

 • Bank of Cyprus up to 70% finance of the property’s value